Undergraduate Certificate in Cybersecurity

 One unit of credit equals four semester hours.

-- CS 410 Cyber Crime Investigations and Digital Forensics
+- IT 410 Cyber Crime Investigations and Digital Forensics

-- CS 412 Wireless, Mobile and Cloud Security
+- IT 412 Wireless, Mobile and Cloud Security

 Cybersecurity faculty at Elmhurst have extensive educational and industry experience in their fields.
 But most of all, they’re dedicated to getting to know you and helping you flourish in the classroom and beyond.